Novocene

 MR Installation | Quest 3 | Work in Progress

-Deep Dive is a mixed reality installation that uses headset technology to offer a smooth transition from the real and immediate exhibition environment into an atmospheric simulation.
-The interactive installation creates a novel experience with unique aesthetics to unfold a narrative that explores the Anthropocene, the geological era dominated and shaped by humans.
+Novocene is a mixed reality experience that uses headset technology to offer a transition from immediate exhibition environment into an atmospheric simulation.
+The interactive installation creates unique aesthetics to unfold a narrative that explores the Anthropocene, the geological era dominated and shaped by humans, until it’s very end.

 The viewer is immersed in an essayistic journey that reflects on humanity’s greatest challenge to transform its environmental impact sustainably and the rampant exploitation and burning of environmental resources.
 Deep Dive sees itself as an artistic examination of the global climate crisis that aims to evoke empathy for scientific facts.
 As a philosophical reflection, the work aims to inspire a global sense of responsibility and the urgency of taking action.